An MGA Restoration

 [test_drive]

-Meanwhile, after the visitors collected their dues, I spent the next few weeks installing the wings, bonnet, deck lid, and doors (fenders, hood, and trunk lid for you Yanks).
-Fortunately these parts had been on this car before, so they weren't too hard to fit.
+Once the visitors collected their dues, I spent the next few weeks installing the wings, bonnet, deck lid, and doors (fenders, hood, and trunk lid for you Yanks).
+Fortunately these parts had been on this car before, so they fit very nicely.
 Since a lot of the body parts to these cars had been tweaked to fit at the factory, parts from another vehicle may have had to be worked on a bit to make them fit properly.
 Since the bonnet and deck lid hinges hadn't been marked, I had no idea which came from where, so I had to do some reshaping (bending) to make it all fit properly.
 I used as much of the original hardware as possible but purchased new wing beading for the wing to body assembly.

-Since the original bumpers and overriders were in pretty bad shape, I ordered remanufactured parts and other than some slight differences, I was very happy with the quality.
-A person with a trained eye will be able to determine that they are not originals, but most people will not notice.
-The same story goes with the grille.
-I have the original, but next to the nice shiney chrome bumpers, the small dings and scratches looked awful, so I ordered a new grille.
+Since the original bumpers and overriders were in pretty bad shape, so I ordered remanufactured parts.
+Other than some slight differences, I was very happy with the quality.
+A person with a trained eye may be able to determine they are not originals, but most people would not notice.
+The same goes with the grille.
+I have the original, but when compared to the perfect shiney chrome bumpers, the small dings and scratches looked awful, so I ordered a new grille.
 Again, the quality is very good.
 I should mention that the prices for most of these parts are very reasonable, and I feel that the manufacturers have done a very good job of supplying very good quality.
 The price of a reproduction chrome part versus rechroming made it desirable for me to go with remanufactured parts.
 I am holding onto the original parts though, just in case I do decide to have them rechromed down the road.
 Sometimes just knowing that the parts are the originals is important to the restorer, and I do feel that the more original the better, when possible.

 With all of the new chrome and trim in place, and most of the electrics hooked up, the car was ready for the road.
-Up to this point, the only trips I had taken were around the block to check things out.
-Finally, one quiet dry Spring morning, when nature had washed all of the salts off the streets (they salt the streets heavily here in Northern Indiana), it was payback time.
-I hopped in the drivers seat, fired it up, and took a nice long, enjoyable country drive.
-Needless to say, I've been enjoying the car immensley with only a few small problems or tweaks required here and there.
-There are still a few loose ends to take care of but that will get taken care of during the next non driving season which allows me to spend time with the car indoors and helps remedy cabin fever here in the north.
+Up to this point, the only trips I had taken were short test runs around the block.
+Finally, during one quiet dry Spring morning when nature had washed all of the winter road salts off the streets, it was time for a drive.
+I hopped into the drivers seat, fired it up, and took a nice long, enjoyable country drive.
+Needless to say, I've been enjoying the car immensley with only a few minor problems to tweak.
+There are still a few loose ends to take care of, and they will be dealt with during the next non driving season which allows me to spend some quality time with the car indoors and helps remedy cabin fever during the winter months.

 [MGA_Classic]